Living with Type 1 Diabetes

 I've been living with type 1 diabetes for 20 years now, in fact this year was my 20 year diaversary.
 I've come a long way since being diagnosed in elementary school.
 I went from my parents being the ones in control of my diabetes – making my lunches, dosing my...read more

 I tried using the Freestyle Libre sensor on my belly, it didn't work out too well.
 Here's my feedback.
 Reason #1 of why I hated it There's nothing worse that feeling the sensor.
-When it is on your stomach, at least where I placed mine, I could feel it...read more
+When it is on your stomach, at least where I placed mine, I could feel it constantly.
+When...read more

 This post, as the title states, is about the ups and downs while being a T1 Diabetic.
 Lately, I've been feeling very in control of my diabetes, but that doesn't mean I don't have high and low glucose every so often.
 In fact, I tend to get a low glucose at least once...read more